bajzc/bajzc.github.io/posts/install-gtk4-on-windows/index.rst

 2. Install GTK4 library and Mingw-toolchain
 -------------------------------------------

-In order to install GTK4, type in the the terminal:
+In order to install GTK4, type in the terminal:

 ``pacman -S mingw-w64-x86_64-gtk4``